Freud, Fraud and the Delusion of Experience. Part 1

 Subsequent to the initial posting of this commentary an update on this ongoing example of the profoundly negative influence of Freud, perpetuated by his deluded disciples in France, can be read here

-It reminds us that these zealots are like religious extremists, or ‘flat-earthers’:
+It is a reminder that these zealots are like religious extremists:

 ‘A 2011 documentary, Le Mur, attacked the psychoanalytic approach to autism, causing controversy when three psychoanalysts brought a lawsuit, and temporarily succeeded in banning the film.
 However, the case was overturned on appeal in 2014 – an indicator of the waning power of the French psychoanalytic lobby.’